digitsu/splitting-bitcoin/README.md

 ##Considerations - Businesses and Payment Processors
 As a business, the best option is to follow the longest chain.
 Supporting both chains will be confusing to your customers and cause support issues as customers accidentally send you prefork coins and you would be required to refund them back separated coins on the fork that they did not intend to pay with.
 Unlike exchanges, supporting a minority chain does not generate additional profit for a business as it does for an exchange which can stand to make more trading fees.
 Supporting the minority chain is only a net cost to your business.
 But if you want to support both chains for ideological reasons, follow the same instructions on keeping your coins separate found in the Exchange considerations section.
 One recommendation is to run a client node for each of the major forks in order to maintain visibility into the other chain.
 This will assist in managing customer satisfaction in the case where clients accidentally pay with the wrong coin, and a refund needs to be processed.
 This is a necessity for merchant payment processing businesses.

+Additionally merchant processors will be unable to support the minority chain unless there is a reliable source of market data for exchange prices for the minority coin.
+At any rate it will be a risky endeavour to support it beyond the ability to process a customer refund if an accidental payment is made.

 ##General Fork Risks
 ###UASF Risk